 The MVSD Wetlands Education Program started in 1996 by providing field trip experiences to Martinez elementary schools.
 The program has grown over the years and now includes a field trip experience and a classroom program.
-MVSD partners with the Lindsay Wildlife Experience (LWE) on presenting a curriculum aligned with California Science Standards for both programs.
+MVSD's new educational partner, The Gardens at Heather Farm, will ensure that the program's curriculum is aligned with California Science Standards.
 Now, thanks to various grant programs, private donations, and revenues from MVSD’s cell tower and billboard leases, students from schools throughout Contra Costa County can participate in these complimentary experiences.

 The Wetlands Classroom Program is a 1-hour experience offered in winter, where LWE instructors visit Contra County elementary school classrooms.
 Teachers select from three available programs: Craft a Wetland Critter, Water Quality for Life, and Wetlands Wonder.
-The classroom programs have been extended into September 2022-January 2023.
-Programs are available Tuesdays, Wednesdays and Thursdays.
+The classroom programs will return in November 2023.
+Programs for field trips and classroom visits will be available Tuesdays, Wednesdays and Thursdays.

 Do you teach in Contra Costa County and want to sign up for a field trip or classroom program?
-Want to join our interest list to be contacted when the programs return?
-Contact MVSD’s Public Outreach Coordinator at firstname.lastname@example.org.
+Or would you to join our interest list to be contacted about program updates, etc.?
+To schedule a field trip or classroom program, click HERE to connect with the new online scheduling.
+Questions can be directed to The Gardens at Heather Farm at Education@gardenshf.org or 925-323-3214.
+MVSD’s Public Outreach Coordinator can also answer questions or concerns at firstname.lastname@example.org.

-You can help keep this program alive for future generations by donating to the Dorothy M. Sakazaki Environmental Endowment Fund.
-The Fund supports the District’s environmental programs like the Wetlands Field Trip.
+You can help keep this program alive for future generations by donating to the Mt.
+Diablo Wetlands Fund.
+The Fund supports the District’s environmental programs like the Wetlands Education Program.
 The Fund is an Internal Revenue Code Section 501 (c) (3) charitable organization.
 For more information on the Fund and the Wetlands Education Program, contact the Public Outreach Coordinator at email@example.com.